skapoor8/ts/nest-js/azure-function-api-mysql/README.md

 questions

-1. why do libs need package.json
+1. why do libs need package.json -> for local config? local scripts?
 2. running scripts in packages from the project toplevel - rn running by going to project
 3. issues when changing directory structure - expected path libs or something - issues was not running nx command line from project root
 4. shared nodemodules vs separate by lib